EternityForest/KaithemAutomation/kaithem/data/modules/Chandler/Documentation.md

 template-engine: markdown

 ---
-Kaithem Lighting System Help
+Chandler Help
 ----------------------------

-The Kaithem lighting system provides convenient abstractions for lights, scenes, cues, fading and related concepts, plus a very basic websocket based light board.
-Right now it re-renders constantly, and assumes that your lights are constantly changing, but will be optimized for low CPU in the future and is already pretty reasonable.
+Chandler is a general purpose lighting, sound, and general show control application that is designed to be easy to yse with no programming needed.

 This is beta software, usable but may have interface changes in the future.

+### The Console

+The module provides a GUI control based on websockes that allows you to access all features of Chandler.

+Only actively running scenes and scenes created via the board will be shown in the list.
+Only scenes created via the board can be edited.

 ### Universes

-A universe is a set of lighting channels with values represented as 32 bit floats from 0 to 255.
-They have more or less the same meaning as DMX values, however you can use any transport you want to actually transmit them to lights.
+A universe is a set of "channels" with values represented as 32 bit floats from 0 to 255.
+They have more or less the same meaning as DMX values.
+Each has a number starting at 1, but channels may also have names in addition to numbers.

+You can use any transport you want to actually transmit them to lights.

+### Fixtures

+Fixtures are specific instances of a fixture type that can be assigned to a universe and start address.
+A lighting scene doesn't know where a fixture is, this is looked up based on configuration during rendering, so you can reuse scenes between setups.

 ### Scenes